smartdevicelink/sdl_evolution/proposals/0329-on-data-resumed.md

 SDL Core will not send this notification if there was no valid hashID provided, or resumption was failed.
 Failed resumption is noted by the result code: `RESUME_FAILED` in the RegisterAppInterfaceResponse.

 The OnDataResumed notification contains boolean values for each type of data resumed.
-True if the resumption was successful, False if it was not.
+True if the resumption was successful, False if it was not successful.

+If the app did not use a particular resumption data item, that value will be omitted from the notification.
+For example if an app resumes and was not using Remote Control subscriptions, the `remoteControlSubscriptionsResumed` parameter would be omitted.

 As of this proposal, resumption data is implemented for: